 Drama of Death Valley

-Spring in Death Valley is an exceptional time of the year as wildflowers carpet the barren landscape and transform it into an incredible vista.
-Passing storms generate incredible atmosphere with remarkable light.
+Winter in Death Valley is an exceptional time of the year as passing storms generate incredible atmosphere with remarkable light.
+There is an increased chance of catching reflections as the salt pans are transformed into giant mirrors.
 Woven with the tapestry of sand dunes, salt flats and majestic mountains, Death Valley is a favorite for obvious reasons amongst landscape photographers.
 The plethora of subjects, the diversity of the landscape, the relative solitude the location offers all combine to produce an unforgettable experience.

-We are specifically staying inside the park at Furnace creek (accomodations included in workshop fee) to shorten our commute to various locations and in turn give us more time to shoot and rest.
+We are specifically staying inside the park at Stove Pipe Wells (accommodations included in workshop fee) to shorten our commute to various locations and in turn this gives us more time to shoot and rest.

 This workshop will require mild to moderate hiking (no more than 3 miles) through rocky or sandy terrain.

-Workshop will end mid morning on Sunday March 13th.
+Workshop will end at 2 pm on Sunday January 14th.

-Group size is limited to 8 students with two instructors to ensure that everyone receives our attention and to keep compositional possibilities uncluttered.
+Group size is limited to 6 students to ensure that everyone receives our attention and to keep compositional possibilities uncluttered.

 During our journey in the field you will learn: